-Synergy is the default provider of ancillary services used by the Australian Energy Market Operator (AEMO) to maintain the security of the South West Interconnected System (SWIS).
-The Economic Regulation Authority determines parameters for the costs of three administered ancillary services to be recovered in the Wholesale Electricity Market (WEM).
+Synergy is the default provider of ancillary services used by the Australian Energy Market Operator (AEMO) to maintain the security of the South-West Interconnected System (SWIS).
+The Economic Regulation Authority determines the settlement parameters that AEMO uses for compensating ancillary services providers in the Wholesale Electricity Market (WEM).